Nataraja Guru

-Life
+Biography

-P. Natarajan was born in Bangalore in British India on 18 February 1895.
-His mother was Bhagavathi and his father, Palpu, was a doctor who founded the Sree Narayana Dharma Paripalana (Society for the Propagation of the Religion of Sree Narayana, or SNDP) in 1903, of which Narayana Guru was the first president.
+Nataraja Guru was born in Bangalore in British India on 18 February 1895.
+His mother was Bhagavathi Amma and his father, Palpu, was a doctor who founded the Sree Narayana Dharma Paripalana (Society for the Propagation of the Religion of Sree Narayana, or SNDP) in 1903, of which Sree Narayana Guru was the first president.
 Natarajan was the third of five children, having both an older and younger brother and an older and younger sister.
-He received a high-class education in Bangalore, Trivandrum and Kandy before being awarded a Master's degree by Madras Presidency College.
+He received a high-class education in Bangalore, Thiruvananthapuram and Kandy before being awarded a Master's degree by Madras Presidency College.

-Natarajan had come into contact with Narayana Guru and experienced the gurukul way of life in Alwaye and Ooty before becoming headmaster at Varkala High School, which had been founded by Naryana.
+Natarajan had come into contact with Narayana Guru and experienced the gurukula way of life in Aluva and Ooty before becoming headmaster at Varkala High School, which had been founded by Naryana.
 It was after a "conference of all religions" at Alwaye that Natarajan founded his Narayana Gurukulam Movement (NGM) and University for the Science of the Absolute in 1924.
 K. K. N. Kurup, a historian of Kerala, describes the NGM as "an international order of brotherhood".